linode/docs/docs/platform/billing-and-support/tax-information-classic-manager/index.md

 hiddenguide: true
 ---

-## Value Added Tax in the European Union
+## Which Taxes are Collected by Linode?

+Linode collects the European Union's Value Added Tax (VAT) for customers that are subject to it.
+Starting on September 1st, 2019, Linode will also collect Australia and India's Goods and Services Tax (GST) for customers in those countries.

-Linode customers who are subject to EU VAT can [review these charges](#review-your-charges) on their monthly invoices by navigating to the **Account** tab in the [Linode Classic Manager](https://manager.linode.com).
+The taxes that Linode collects will appear on your invoices, and you can [review these charges](#review-your-charges) by navigating to the **Account** tab in the [Linode Classic Manager](https://manager.linode.com).

-Customers that wish to provide Linode with a valid VAT identification number (VAT ID) may do so by [updating their contact information](#adding-an-eu-vat-id-to-your-linode-account).
-Such customers will not be charged with EU VAT in subsequent invoices once their VAT ID is verified.
-You can also specify a VAT ID in our account signup form when you first create your Linode account.

 {{< note >}}
 Information about your EU VAT rate can be found [here](https://ec.europa.eu/taxation_customs/business/vat_en).
 Please note, Linode’s [pricing plans](/docs/platform/billing-and-support/billing-and-payments/#linode-cloud-hosting-and-backups) do **NOT** include EU VAT charges.
+{{< /note >}}

+## What Should I Do If My Services are Non-Taxable?

+If you are a registered business, you may choose to provide Linode with a valid VAT identification number (VAT ID) or GST identification number (GST ID).
+Such customers will not be charged with VAT or GST in subsequent invoices once their VAT or GST ID is verified.

+{{< note >}}
+For the remainder of this guide, your VAT or GST ID will be referred to as your *tax ID*.
+{{< /note >}}

+You can [update your contact information](#add-a-tax-id-to-your-linode-account) at any time to apply your tax ID to your Linode account.
+You can also specify a tax ID in our account signup form when you first create your Linode account.

-{{</ note >}}
+{{< note >}}
+If you have documents which state that your organization's services with Linode should not be taxed, please [contact Linode Support](/docs/platform/billing-and-support/support-classic-manager/#contacting-linode-support).
+{{< /note >}}

-## Adding an EU VAT ID to your Linode Account
+## Add a Tax ID to your Linode Account

-Valid VAT IDs may be added to your account via the [Linode Classic Manager](https://manager.linode.com).
-To add or update your account with a VAT ID:
+Your tax ID may be added to your account via the [Linode Classic Manager](https://manager.linode.com).
+To add or update your account with a tax ID:

 1. Log in to the [Linode Classic Manager](https://manager.linode.com).